Join us on exciting flotilla trips in 2018!

 The Inside Passage to Alaska

-Includes half-off our 3-day Alaska Cruising Seminar, March 3-5 in Anacortes, and the key cruising guides for the trip including the 2017 Waggoner Cruising Guide and the 2017 Ports and Passes Tide and Current Guide
+Includes half-off our 3-day Alaska Cruising Seminar, in March in Anacortes, and the key cruising guides for the trip including the 2018 Waggoner Cruising Guide and the 2018 Ports and Passes Tide and Current Guide

 This 750 mile, 3-week cruise stops at many of the most popular destinations in the Gulf Islands, Sunshine Coast, Desolation Sound, The Broughtons, and Northern BC before concluding in Ketchikan, AK.
 About 2/3rds of the stops are at marinas and 1/3rd are anchorages.
 The focus of this trip is a safe, comfortable, fun, and educational passage.
 We focus on teaching weather and the currents to participants so they’re prepared for further exploration in Southeast Alaska and their return trip.